AntimaNakhat/Text_Generation/README.md

 # Text Generation using Google's Gemini Pro

-This repository demonstrates how to generate text using the **Gemini Pro** model via the Google Generative AI SDK.
+This repository demonstrates how to generate text using the **Gemini flash** model via the Google Generative AI SDK.
 The project is implemented in a Jupyter Notebook and provides a simple interface for interacting with Gemini's large language model (LLM).

 ## 🚀 Features